stringparser/evented-stack/README.md

   and jessetane's [queue](https://www.npmjs.org/package/queue)

 ### General idea
-  You get an Array subClass out of the `module`.
+  One gets an Array subClass out of the `module`.

-  Added to the Array goodness, there is an observer pattern baked in to make flow control over the queue customizable.
+  Added to the Array goodness, the array inherits from EventEmitter to make flow control over the queue customizable.

+  One should be able to switch the events on and of.

   For iterative methods such as `forEach`, events are emitted.
 See below for more information on this.

-  <b>Note</b>: only functions can be pushed to the Stack if you are only interested
+  <b>Note</b>: right you can push everything to the stack.
+In the future
-  on the evented behaviour of the array look at `/lib/EventedArray.js` instead.
+  that might change.

 ### Usage